Natural 2HDMs without FCNCs: INTRODUCTION

 \section{INTRODUCTION}

 Flavor-changing-neutral-current processes (FCNC) have been experimentally observed to be strongly suppressed.
 Their smallness in the Standard Model (SM) has long been understood through the Glashow--Iliopoulos--Maiani mechanism~\cite{Glashow:1970gm}.
-However, its simplicity requires considering only one Higgs doublet; once two scalar doublets are assumed potential tree-level flavor transitions, mediated by the linear combination of their neutral components, become expected.
-Similarly, when either assuming the SM as an effective field theory or only including a gauge singlet scalar, the addition of higher dimensional operators will also produce undesirable flavor violating effects.
-To overcome this situation one must then invoke further assumptions; creating many alternative paths and giving place to ambiguity.
-In fact, generally speaking, when going beyond the standard scenario one always brings about new FCNC sources.
-In particular, for any multi-Higgs extension the latter holds already at the tree-level.
-We may then ask: why should we include more Higgses if the single-Higgs picture is already naturally consistent with small FCNCs?
+However, its simplicity requires considering only one Higgs doublet; once two scalar doublets are assumed potential tree-level flavor transitions are expected.
+Those FCNCs are mediated by the linear combination of the neutral components of the doublets.
+Similarly, either assuming the SM to be an effective field theory or including only a gauge singlet scalar, the addition of higher dimensional operators will produce undesirable flavor violating effects.
+To overcome this situation one must invoke further assumptions.
+This creates many alternative paths, and gives place to some ambiguity.
+Generally speaking, going beyond the standard scenario always new FCNC sources arise.
+In particular, for any multi-Higgs extension those arise already at tree-level.
+We may then ask: why should we include more Higgs fields if the single-Higgs picture is already naturally consistent with small FCNCs?